 The rest of the population are transient migrants from a hundred different nationalities, imported under an indentured-service system.
 Their employers are granted licences (Work Permits) for specified individuals to work at specified jobs under specified conditions.

 The success of the tax-haven (now called “an international financial centre”, please) and of the tourism industry that followed – resulted in a long economic boom that still endures.
 Grand Cayman today has a sophisticated financial sector with highly respected clients from all over the world.

 Everybody speaks some variety of English, though not always as their first language.
-Spanish and Tagalog (Filipino) are commonly overheard in shops, and Jamaican patois on building sites.
 Probably fifty other languages or dialects are spoken in the privacy of homes.

 Sir Turtle, the pegged-legged turtle pirate, is a conglomerate symbol of turtles, which for a long time provided much of the food and livelihood on our islands; and the pirates who once used our islands as their Caribbean hideout, as well as the shipwrecked sailors, buccaneers and army deserters who made our Islands their home.

 The chief industries are tourism (cruise ships and stopovers) and "offshore" financial services.
 Although Cayman is usually billed as a no-tax jurisdiction, the term applies to taxes on income and capital gains, and death duties.
 Much of government's revenue derives from consumption taxes and user-fees levied on visitors as well as residents.
 Most imports attract stamp-duty of 20-30%, including fuel for vehicles and electricity generators.
 That is largely responsible for our high cost of daily living, and periodic increases in this duty boost the local price-inflation rate above the US rate.